-We started with saw palmetto and by the next day, I noticed a reduction in the bursts of anger she’d been having when asking her to do a non-preferred activity.
+We began using saw palmetto and by the next day, I noticed a reduction in the bursts of anger she’d been having when asking her to do a non-preferred activity.
 These episodes began with the onset of her Lyme induced PANS flare 6 months ago and also coincided with her turning 11 years old.

 To verify what I was noticing was attributable to saw palmetto, I stopped using it for several days.
 She reverted to exactly how she had been prior.
 When I restarted it, I also added vitex and black cohosh.

 This time it was very evident the rage episodes were muted and short lived.
 Instead of up to 10 minutes of out of control behavior, she merely had a quick flash of anger in her eyes that she was able to control.
 I was amazed!

 Perhaps even more surprisingly, she began using longer, more descriptive sentences including previously unused adjectives.
 She became more present and engaged.
 And most shocking of all, some of her remaining Lyme induced PANS neurological symptoms (including involuntary head and body movements) were noticeably fading quickly.

 After a few weeks, I added white peony.
 The very first day, the remaining flashes of rage were 100% gone and she was very calm, even more engaged and not fidgety anymore.
 I couldn’t believe it!
 She still lets me know about things she doesn’t want to do.. of course.. but there is no aggression, rage or anger and she’s notably more content throughout the day.
 I’m still in awe that these herbs truly delivered as promised for both her and I!

 - Vitex – 50mg (half cap) x 2 Nature’s Way

 - Black Cohosh – 40mg x 2: Nature’s Way – Standardized as 2.5%

 - White Peony – 300mg x 2: Life Extension – Standardized providing 125mg paeoniflorin

 For reference, Caroline weighs 75 lbs and I’m opening the capsules to give her a smaller dose than the full capsule.